jtakamine/dodecahedronci/README.md

 Step 6: View the build logs
 ---------------------------
-In the command below, use the UUID returned in Step 4.
+In the command below, use the UUID returned in the previous step.

     $ dodec-cli taillogs 6ea3ef202b176db5
     Output: